ManjiriBirajdar/SmartContracts-Solidity/README.md

 using Remix IDE

-## Smart Contract Solution / Understand smart contracts
+## Understand smart contracts

-1. Explain address of a smart contract
+1. Address of a smart contract
-2. List compilation artifacts:
+2. Compilation artifacts:
    Clock "Compilation Details" button in the Remix IDE.
 A window will pop up with details displying contract      details.

-  - Byte code (for deploying contracts)
+ ### Byte code (for deploying contracts)
+   Contract bytecode, this is the bytecode that is executed for instantiating a smart contract on the EVM. e.g. consider it as executing a constructor of a smart contract to create an object.
    ````
    {
 	"linkReferences": {},